-Broadwing Capital has entered into a Contingency Agreement with Taddei-Ludwig & Associates (“TLA”), a Wealth Management firm and Registered Investment Advisor located in San Rafael California.
-This agreement requires TLA to assume responsibility for Broadwing Capital’s clients in the event that Kelly Kane becomes disabled or dies.
+Broadwing Capital has entered into a Contingency Agreement with Westhill Financial Advisors, Inc. (“Westhill”), a wealth management firm and Registered Investment Advisor located in San Rafael California.
+This agreement requires Westhill to assume responsibility for Broadwing Capital’s clients in the event that Kelly Kane becomes disabled or dies.

-TLA has been working with investors throughout the Bay Area since 1989.
-Kelly chose TLA for this purpose because he has known the three principals since the 1990’s, he has grown to trust them while working together over the years, and because TLA’s planning philosophy and investment style are very similar to Broadwing’s.
+Westhill has been working with investors throughout the Bay Area since 1989.
+Kelly chose Westhill for this purpose because he has known the three principals since the 1990’s, he has grown to trust them while working together over the years, and because Westhill’s planning philosophy and investment style are very similar to Broadwing’s.

 Where will my investments be held?

 We custody client assets at The Charles Schwab Corporation.
 The Charles Schwab Corporation is a bank and brokerage firm, based in San Francisco, California.
 It was founded in 1971 by Charles R. Schwab and is one of the largest banks and brokerage firms in the United States.